About us email us

 Linda Sorensen Paintings

-landscapes emphasizing design and influenced by abstraction and Post-Impressionism.
+landscapes emphasizing design, abstraction and Post-Impressionism.

 LindaSorensenPaintings.com | 707-875-2911